Skip to Content

 What is the maximum income to qualify for CHIP in PA?

-In Pennsylvania, children with family income up to 319% of poverty or about $85,014 for a family of three are eligible for CHIP.
+In Pennsylvania, children with family income up to 319% of poverty or about $7,084 a month for a family of three are eligible for CHIP.

 How do I apply for CHIP in PA?

-Call the CHIP helpline at (800) 986-KIDS (5437) and select prompt No. 2, then select prompt No. 1 for application assistance or you can apply online by using COMPASS .
+You can apply for CHIP online through COMPASS or call the CHIP helpline and select prompt No. 2, then select prompt No. 1 for application assistance.

 To qualify, you must be a Pennsylvania resident with income not exceeding 215% of the poverty level and have no private insurance or Medicaid.